pulp-platform/pulp-actions/bender-install/README.md

 ## Action usage

 Simply add the action to your desired upstream workflow.
 Indicate the desired version with the `version` argument, or omit it to install the latest version.
+If no version is specified and bender is already installed, the existing version will be used.
 For example:

 ```yaml
 name: bender-install